 It starts with ideas – this text tells you where they come from.
-These four figurines were an answer to my question: How do people find their balance when the ground is sloping?
+These four figurines answered my question: How do people find their balance when the ground is sloping?
 Here you go, step by step:

 Finding trees.
 Maybe slice them.

 Before the first sculptural cutting, there is the organizing of wood.
 For this purpose, I contact loggers and forestry companies.
 When the stock behind the studio slowly empties, the search for oaks, cedars, larches, lime or mammoth trees begins.
 All with different availability and suitability for my purposes – this video shows a delivery.
-The trunks are either directly turned into sculptures, or I cut them into steles with a stronger chainsaw.
-Four cedar steles in the right size were waiting for this balancing act.
+The trunks are either directly turned into sculptures or cut into steles with a stronger chainsaw.
+Four cedar steles in the correct size were waiting for this balancing act.

-I look at the wooden block and wonder what’s hidden inside.
-The first three figures in this series were created directly from inner images.
-The fourth had to be standing on crossed legs, looking at the smartphone and carrying a bag over her shoulder.
+I created the first three figures in this series directly from inner images.
+The fourth had to be standing on crossed legs, looking at the smartphone and carrying a bag over its shoulder.
 I wanted to see that posture in front of me before I put it into action.
-So I made four selfies with props, from each side.
+So I made four selfies with props from each side.
 The smartphone turned into a very patient model.
-Only for more massive sculptures I sometimes cut out a smaller wooden model, like for Donald with his teddy bear.
+Only for more massive sculptures, I sometimes cut out a smaller wooden model, like for Donald with his teddy bear.

 For filigree work, the smaller electric saws come into play.
-From top to bottom, I work my way forward, walking around the object, alternating between vision and close-up work.
+I work my way forward from top to bottom, walking around the object, alternating between vision and close-up work.
 The video shows how the sword of the chainsaw wants to be led, pushed, held back.
 And in between, I keep changing the battery, refilling oil, sharpening or replacing the chain.